 Chancellor’s Strategic Planning Committee on Mental Health and Wellbeing

-I have empaneled the Chancellor’s Strategic Planning Committee on Mental Health and Wellbeing to create a holistic and inclusive approach to the support of mental health and well-being across campus by providing a comprehensive review of existing campus resources and programs, recommending needed changes, and paying special attention to reducing stigma for support-seeking within the campus community.
-Only through honest, brave dialogue and self-examination can we maintain the highest standards in research and resources and also begin to create a culture of openness that fosters success for all at Vanderbilt.
+The Chancellor’s Strategic Planning Committee on Mental Health and Wellbeing was created and its members charged to make recommendations for developing a holistic and inclusive approach that includes providing a comprehensive review of existing campus resources and programs, identifying needed changes, and reducing stigma for support-seeking within the campus community.
+Only through honest, brave dialogue and self-examination can we maintain the highest standards in research and resources within a culture of openness that fosters success for all at Vanderbilt.